 This document helps you focus on key aspects of quality, feature set, and UI that can have significant impact on your game's success.
 Each focus area is presented with a checklist of minimum requirements, best practices, and good-to-have enhancements.
 In the interest of delivering the best possible product to your players, follow the checklist recommendations to the greatest extent possible.

 The following checklist tasks apply to implementing player sign-in functionality in your game.
-For code examples of how to implement sign-in on mobile games, see Implementing Sign-in on Android and Implementing Sign-in on iOS.
+For code examples of how to implement sign-in on mobile games, see Implementing Sign-in on Android.

 |1.1||Required||Provide players with a sign-in option to